FAForever/nomads/README.md

 - giving feedback
 - and much more!

+To play the coop campaign see the coop missions repository [here](https://github.com/FAForever/NomadMissions).

 Be sure to visit our discord server [here](http://wiki.faforever.com/index.php?title=FAF_Dev_School_Git) where you can help out, comment or simply keep up with progress on the mod.
 Everyone is welcome!

 How do I start contributing?